sallabas/iris-classification-mlops/README.md

 ## Objective
 The goal of **Sprint 3** was to enhance the existing ml pipeline by introducing **automated model selection, hyperparameter optimization, and experiment tracking** following advanced MLOps practices.

+# Sprint 4 - Containerization & Automated Deploytment (Docker & Ansible)

+## Objective
+The goal of **Sprint** 4 was to productionize deployment by containerizing the FastAPI application with Docker and automating the full deployment process using Ansible on a Linux (Ubuntu) environment.

 ---

 ## Project Setup